 Which of the Cocker Spaniel grooming styles do you prefer?

-Breeds Found in a Cocker Spaniel Mix
+Cocker Spaniel Mix Breeds

 No doubt, if you have read to the bottom of this very long article, you are a real Cocker Spaniel fan.
 So, you might be very interested to know what other breeds have been crossed with the beloved Spaniel.
 Here is a list of just a few: